Gzmknldre/ccna_labs/30-SNMP/README.md

 ## SNMP Operations

 ### GET

-The manager requests information from the SNMP agent.
+The SNMP manager requests information from the SNMP agent.

+### GETNEXT

+The manager requests the next object in the MIB.

 ### SET

-The manager changes a value on the SNMP agent.
+The SNMP manager changes a value on the SNMP agent.

-### GETNEXT
+### RESPONSE

-Used to retrieve the next object in the MIB.
+The SNMP agent sends a response back to the SNMP manager after receiving a GET, GETNEXT, or SET request.

 ### TRAP

-The SNMP agent sends an unsolicited notification to the manager when an event occurs.
+The SNMP agent sends an unsolicited notification to the SNMP manager when an event occurs.

+### INFORM

+Similar to a TRAP, but the SNMP manager sends an acknowledgment (response) to confirm that the notification was received.

 ## SNMP Versions